drreynolds/smuhpc-workshop/source/session_9.rst

 parallel jobs and processes are not regulated through a queueing system.
 This has some immediate benefits:

-* You never have to wait to run a program.
+* You never have to wait to start running a program.

 * It is easy to set up and run parallel jobs.